On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

 or

 respectively, which shows that every Artin-Schreier extension or Kummer extension of degree $p$, respectively, either lies in the henselization of $(K^*,w)$ or is tame (see the definition given in \cite{KuRz}); in particular, they are defectless.
-For a proof, see \cite{KuRz2}.
-This is also a consequence of results obtained by Jahnke and Kartas in \cite{JK}, by methods different from those used in \cite{KuRz}.
+This is also a consequence of results obtained in \cite{JK}, by methods different from those used in \cite{KuRz2}.

-\parb Finally, let us give examples of interesting extensions with independent defect. \begin{example} Choose a prime $p$ and let $\F_p$ denote the field with $p$ elements.
+\parb In \cite{KuRz2} we will give constructions that will show that all the situations mentioned in the above theorems can appear.
+To conclude this introduction, let us give an example of an interesting extension with independent defect. \begin{example} Choose a prime $p$ and let $\F_p$ denote the field with $p$ elements.
 Consider the rational function field $\F_p(t)$, equipped with the $t$-adic valuation $v_t$, and its perfect hull $K=\F_p(t)(t^{1/p^n}\mid n\in \N)$, equipped with the unique extension of $v_t\,$.
 Take a root $\vartheta$ of the Artin-Schreier polynomial

 The extension $(K(\vartheta)|K,v_t)$ was presented by Shreeram Abhyankar in \cite{[Ab1]}.
 It became famous since it shows that there are elements algebraic over $\F_p(t)$ with a power series expansion in which the exponents do not have a common denominator.
 However, this extension is also an important example for an extension with nontrivial defect.
 The situation remains the same if we replace $\F_p(t)$ by the field $\F_p((t))$ of formal Laurent series (see \cite[Example 3.12]{Ku31}).